MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_RS485_ESERA_OWD_MQTT.md

 |:-------------|:------------------|:------------------|:------------------|:--------------------------|:--------------------------|
 | **sensor data is received**   | temperature, humidity, etc readings received. | real value | 2 | `FALSE` | no

-MQTT publish topic is a concatination of the publish prefix and the function block name, the OWD numer and a unique sensor value.
+MQTT publish topic is a concatenation of the publish prefix and the function block name, the OWD number and a unique sensor value.
 For example:

 `Devices/PLC/House/Out/RS485/FB_RS485_ESERA_1WIRE_GATEWAY_MQTT_HOME/OWD/1/TEMP`

-Naturally `/TEMP` will only be ommited by the OWD if the physical sensor exposes it.
+Naturally `/TEMP` will only be omitted by the OWD if the physical sensor exposes it.

 | output       | MQTT topc suffic | Unit         |
 |:-------------|:------------------|:------------------|